villasv/aws-airflow-stack/README.md

 ## Overview

 The stack is composed of two main EC2 machines (one for the Airflow Web Server and one for the Airflow Scheduler).
-Airflow Worker machines are instantiated on demand when the job queue average length grows past a certain threshold (initially 10) and terminated when the queue average length shrinks below another threshold (initially 5).
+Airflow Worker machines are instantiated on demand when the job queue average length grows past a certain threshold and terminated when the queue stays empty for too long.

-Supporting resources include a RDS instance to host the Airflow Metadata Database, a SQS instance to be used as broker backend and an EFS instance to serve as shared configuration and logging location for all machines.
+Supporting resources include a RDS instance to host the Airflow Metadata Database, a SQS instance to be used as broker backend, an EFS instance to serve as shared configuration and a S3 bucket for remote logging storage.
 All other resources are the usual boilerplate to have the above working, including networking and Internet connectivity, security specifications, availability zone coverage and authentication mechanisms.

 The project is intended to be easily deployed, making it great for testing, demoing and showcasing Airflow solutions.
 It is also expected to be easily tinkered, allowing it to be used in real production environments with little extra effort.